sematic-ai/sematic/docs/deploy.md

 There are several other configuration options that can be used to customize the Sematic Helm installation to your specific needs.
-While we've chosen reasonable default values for these, you can explore them further by <<TODO: link to Helm values README.md>>.
+While we've chosen reasonable default values for these, you can explore them further in the [Helm chart docs](https://sematic-ai.github.io/helm-charts/).

 ## Using your deployment